mrjardine/hpci-cvt-server/README.md

 - /api/vi/push/read/receipts

 Gets receipts from Expo, processes and removes stored tickets.
 See ./notifications/expo.
-E.g. schedule a cron task to run this endpoint daily, or twice a day...
+Note: can schedule a cron task to run this endpoint daily.

 ## data